Skip to content

 World Snooker Championship

-1. Snooker
+1. SNOOKER

-2026 World Snooker Championship: Dates, Format, History, Prize Money & more
+2027 World Snooker Championship: Dates, Format, History, Prize Money & more

-2026 World Snooker Championship Dates
+When does the World Snooker Championship start?

-When is the 2026 World Snooker Championship?
+When does the World Snooker Championship draw take place?

 The World Snooker Championship is held at the Crucible Theatre in Sheffield, with the fabled venue now synonymous with the WST's showpiece event.